Save YOUR Enviroment and Costs with ePaper

 flexible, efficient, optimized

 After updating the display, only the economical receiver remains active and "waits" for the new telegrams.
-The patented data transmission between the AccessPoints is bidirectional and uses a reflective light signal, which guarantees absolute power saving and stability compared to other radio-based market products.
+The patented data transmission between the AccessPoints is bidirectional and uses a reflective light signal, which guarantees absolute power economy and stability compared to other radio-based market products.
 The battery lasts for 2-7 years, depending on the frequency of updating.